domness/Tutorials/1 UITableView/README.md

       static NSString *CellIdentifier = @"Cell";

       UITableViewCell *cell = [tableView dequeueReusableCellWithIdentifier:CellIdentifier];
-      if (cell == nil) {
+      // Alloc and initialise the cell if it hasn't been already if (cell == nil) {
         cell = [[[UITableViewCell alloc] initWithStyle:UITableViewCellStyleDefault reuseIdentifier:CellIdentifier] autorelease];
       }

-      cell.textLabel.text = [array objectAtIndex:indexPath.row];
+      // Set the cells textLabel value according to the array cell.textLabel.text = [array objectAtIndex:indexPath.row];

       return cell;
     }

 Next, I want it to output a value to the console when the user selects a row:

     - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath
     {
-      [self.tableView deselectRowAtIndexPath:indexPath animated:YES];
+      // Keeps things pretty by deselecting the selected row rather than leaving it bright blue [self.tableView deselectRowAtIndexPath:indexPath animated:YES];
       NSLog(@"User selected row %i with value '%@'", indexPath.row, [array objectAtIndex:indexPath.row]);
     }